 "Hard to believe that he traveled all this way, pushing himself to the point of nearly offlining, just to deliver some old datapads to you," Ratchet muttered in disbelief.
-"It's not very Decepticon-like…not in the slightest."
+"It's not very Decepticon-like

 "He never was very Decepticon-like," Optimus pointed out.
 This much was true; even though Firestorm had chosen the side of the Decepticons during the war, he had always been quite lenient with the Autobots and had never hurt them if he could avoid it; in fact, he had never been known to kill another.
 Many even questioned why he even chose to be a Decepticon in the first place when his ideals seemed to be more akin to the Autobots'.
 It was one of the most puzzling things that Optimus and the others had seen in the war, and they had never found an explanation for it.

 "That may be true," Ratchet replied, frowning at the stasis-locked Firestorm.
 "But that still does not tell us how old datapads would be so important that he would do this to himself to bring them to you."